PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

 ![](../Images/devops16.PNG)

-##### <a name = 'RealTime-Pipeline-notebook'></a>Option 2: Deploy real-time machine learning services with Azure Machine Learning notebooks
+##### <a name = 'RealTime-Pipeline-notebook'></a>Option 2: Deploy a real-time inference with Azure Machine Learning notebooks

 Instead of deploying the model using Azure DevOps Pipelines, the same can be achieved by running a notebook in Azure ML.
 More details can be seen in
 [Deploy real-time machine learning services with Azure Machine Learning](../Documents/Deploy-Real-Time-Service.md).

-##### <a name = 'RealTime-Pipeline-webPortal'></a> Deploy real-time machine learning services with Azure Machine Learning web portal
+##### <a name = 'RealTime-Pipeline-webPortal'></a>Option 3: Deploy a real-time inference with Azure Machine Learning web portal

-This step has the assumption that while running the [Create a Pipeline to execute ML tasks and save all the relevant information in an Azure DevOps Artifact](#Create-Pipeline) the register model step was configured and ran successfully.
+This step has the following assumptions:

+* While running the [Create a Pipeline to execute ML tasks and save all the relevant information in an Azure DevOps Artifact](#Create-Pipeline), the register model step was configured and ran successfully.
+This will mean that the model will be available in the Azure ML Studio.
+* The **Entry script** file and **conda dependencies** files have been created

+The following page describes how the model can be deployed using the web portal: [Deploy the Model - Microsoft Documentation]https://docs.microsoft.com/en-us/azure/machine-learning/how-to-deploy-model-designer#deploy-the-model)